IGame4FUN/Timberborn-Map-Resizer/README.md

 _"(can be negative) map_size_x + "
 "(can be negative) map_size_y + "_

 "Would you like to shift map?
-(Y/N): " (centers the map if anything but Y is chosen)
+(Y/N): " (centers the map if anything but Y/y is written)

 -These shift the map by input amount: